-- Separate accounting, except with respect to an Arizona affiliated group, as defined in A.R.S. § 43-947. - The exclusion of any one or more of the factors. - The inclusion of one or more additional factors which will fairly represent the taxpayer's business activity in this state. - The employment of any other method to effectuate an equitable allocation and apportionment of the taxpayer's income, other than disallowance of a properly elected consolidated return.
+- Separate accounting, except with respect to an Arizona affiliated group, as defined in A.R.S. § 43-947. - The exclusion of any one or more of the factors.

+- The inclusion of one or more additional factors which will fairly represent the taxpayer's business activity in this state. - The employment of any other method to effectuate an equitable allocation and apportionment of the taxpayer's income, other than disallowance of a properly elected consolidated return.

-This section permits a departure from the allocation and apportionment provisions only in limited cases.
+A.R.S. § 43-1148permits a departure from the allocation and apportionment provisions only in limited cases.
 A.R.S. § 43-1148 may be invoked only if unusual fact situations produce incongruous results under the apportionment and allocation provisions.
 Taxpayers seeking such relief should submit a letter to the Corporate Income Tax Audit Section 60 days prior to the filing of the return setting forth the relief that is requested and the justification for the relief.
+Please include a contact phone number and email address with your request.